YueLiPicasso/unification/UserGuide.md

 5. To continue calculation for another pair of terms, simply repeat step 4 (of course you would change the input for `unifyTerms`)

+###Using Martelli's Algorithm

+Example: Say you want to solve equation set { f (X) = f (a) , b = Y } using Martelli's algorithm, you do the following things:

+1. Start your GHCi.

+2. Change the search path of GHCi to the folder where the source code is stored.
+Say you store the codes under directory `C:\Users\Tom\unification-master\unification-master`.
+To use this directory as search path, type GHCi command
+  `:cd C:\Users\Tom\unification-master\unification-master`

+3. Load module `MMAlgoA` by typing GHCi command `:load MMAlgoA`

+4. Call function `unificationTransform` followed by the equation set you want to unify.
+The equation set shall be represented according to the aforementioned way.
+So you would type `unificationTransform [ ( Function "f" 1 [Variable "X"], Function "f" 1 [Constant "a"] ), (Constant "b", Variable "Y") ]` then hit `Enter`.

+5. To continue calculation for another equation set, simply repeat step 4 (of course you would change the input for `unificationTransform`)

+##License

+This software uses GNU GPL license, so you can download it, study it, modify it and give others copy of original code or your modified version.
+When other people obtain a copy of the original or modified software from you, they shall also have the right to study, modify and distribute that software.
+For details, search "GNU General Public License" online, if you don't want to read the license itself.